-- 2.7.1 Each application for a dispensation will be considered on its own merits.
+- 2.7.1 The Authority will only grant dispensation for vehicles specified in 2.6.
+Each application for a dispensation will be considered on its own merits.
 The overriding consideration will be public safety.
-The clear identification of a licensed vehicle is considered such a safety aspect, particularly when visiting such places as airports, seaports and the centre of large towns. - 2.7.2 Vehicles with an existing licence that have received a written dispensation from the Authority are required to display a credit card size plate in the front window of the vehicle and a window sticker in the rear of the vehicle clearly stating they are licensed by the Authority.
-(If tinted rear windows are fitted to the vehicle and the sticker is not clearly visible a rear plate will have to be affixed to the vehicle).
+The clear identification of a licensed vehicle is considered such a safety aspect, particularly when visiting such places as airports, seaports and the centre of large towns. - 2.7.2 Vehicles with an existing licence that have received a written dispensation from the Authority will be required to display the Authority's full size plates and door signs from 1st January 2027.
 See Appendix N